seanj06/Burgers-R-Us-P5/README.md

 **Staff**

-If a staff member is logged in they are shown 2 button at the bottom of the card to either edit or delete a product
+If a staff member is logged in they are shown 2 buttons at the bottom of the card to either edit or delete a product

 ![product-edit-delete-btns](docs/features/product-edit-delete-btns.png)